MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-copyright-notice.md

 To add a copyright notice to the footer for your site, follow these steps:

-1. Open the footer fragment by going to the **Fragments** tab and selecting Footer
+1. Open the footer fragment by going to the **Fragments** tab and selecting **Footer**.
-1. Click **Check out** to make the Footer fragment writeable
+1. Click **Check out** to make the footer fragment writeable.
-1. Expand the footer module and sub footer Slot
+1. Expand the footer module and sub footer slot.
-1. Select **Sub footer** or if it does not exist, click the ellipsis menu in order to add it using "Add module"
+1. Select **Sub footer**, or if it does not exist click the ellipsis menu in order to add it using **Add module**.
-1. Click **Add Data Source** from the properties pane, Choose **Heading**
+1. Click **Add Data Source** from the properties pane, Choose **Heading**.
 1. Add your copyright notice in **Input text** field.

-After saving the fragment your copyright notice is visible automatically on all pages that use the Footer.
+After saving the fragment your copyright notice is visible automatically on all pages that use the footer.